Many people are skeptical about veganism because they’re worried about the potential chemicals in plant-based meat and burgers.

 Meanwhile, a 113-gram Beyond Burger patty contains 250 calories, 18 grams of fat, and 20 grams of protein.
 This burger also has 3 grams of carbohydrates, 2 grams of fiber, and no sugar (source: Nutritionix).

-So, if you simply swap out all the meat in your diet for plant-based meats, you might have to keep an eye on your protein intake as these products are often lower in protein but higher in carbs.
-Adding more carbs to your diet is not unhealthy – carbs are our body’s main fuel source!
+So, if you simply swap out all the meat in your diet for plant-based meat products, you might have to keep an eye on your protein intake as these products are often lower in protein but higher in carbs.
+Adding more carbs to your diet is not unhealthy – carbs are the human body’s main fuel source!

 All it means is keeping a closer eye on your macronutrient consumption to ensure you’re eating an appropriate balance of carbs, fats, and protein.